Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 # Render What

-There is no magic in react to make sure elements generated between updates are the same as generated previously.
+There is no magic in React to make sure elements generated between updates are the same as those generated previously.
 **For every render, there is a new element tree.**

 It's possible to create dom elements every time for every render.
-However, that's a highly cost processing.
+However, that's a highly costly processing.
-In fact, React use the [reconciliation](https://reactjs.org/docs/reconciliation.html) to know what to do exactly: regenerate the dom element, or just update some contents.
+In fact, React use the [reconciliation](https://reactjs.org/docs/reconciliation.html) to know what to do exactly: regenerating the dom element or just updating some contents.

 As a renderer of React,
-it just needs to implement an interface for [Reconciler](https://github.com/facebook/react/tree/master/packages/react-reconciler), then Reconciler will do update jobs using the methods we provide.
+it just needs to implement an interface for [Reconciler](https://github.com/facebook/react/tree/master/packages/react-reconciler), then Reconciler will update using the methods we provide.
 I can use the following pseudo code to describe the relationship between ReactDOM and Reconciler:

 ```javascript